DigiBP/Team-Charlie/README.md

 - Code for Webpage: 'src' folder of this Github repo
 - AirTable invite link: https://airtable.com/invite/l?inviteId=invncwNTi8qY850GO&inviteToken=660636656548e70e8f2937d8660a18e97f9c6b5f406bb164c78aec26de0f1935&utm_source=email
 - BPMN and DMN: 'camunda' folder of this Github repo
 - Integromat: 'integromat' folder of this Github repo (Flows as JSON files).
+The integromat are currently not scheduled and runned automatically.
+They need to be startet manually
 - Pitch: 'pitch' folder of this Github repo.
 Video and Powerpoint slides.
      - In the video all team members have contributed equally.
 Here is an overview of the speakers:
          - Hsaine: 00:00-02:03